betterplace/acts_as_account/README.md

 ## Theory

-ActsAsAccount implements a "Double Entry Accounting" system for your Rails-models.
+*ActsAsAccount* implements a "Double Entry Accounting" system for your Rails-models.

-It hooks into ActiveRecord and allows to add accounts to any model by simply means of adding "has_account" to your model.
-Because the accounts are connected via a has_many relation no migration to the account-holder tables is needed.
+It hooks into ActiveRecord and allows to add accounts to any model by simply means of adding `has_account` to your model.
+Because the accounts are connected via a `has_many` relation no migration to the account-holder tables is needed.

-We also hook into the ActionController request cycle to warn the developer if a request has left the uncommitted changes in the system.
+We also hook into the ActionController request cycle to warn the developer if a request has left uncommitted changes in the system.

-## Support

-Rails 4 is supported since version 3.1.0

 ## How to test

 Run the cucumber features from the acs_as_account gem, just execute
-* rake features:create_database
+* `rake features:create_database`
-* cucumber
+* `cucumber`

 ## Links

-* Double Entry Accounting in a Relational Database: http://homepages.tcp.co.uk/~m-wigley/gc_wp_ded.html
+* Double Entry Accounting in a Relational Database: [http://homepages.tcp.co.uk/~m-wigley/gc_wp_ded.html (archived)](https://web.archive.org/web/20080310200243/http://homepages.tcp.co.uk/~m-wigley/gc_wp_ded.html)

 ## Compatibility

-With the release of version 2.0.0 acts_as_account is supposed to work for Rails 3.
-If you still use Rails 2 please use version 1.2.0.
+Rails 4 is supported since version 3.1.0, Rails 7 since 3.2.2 .

 ## Credits

-This gem was written for the payment backend of betterplace.org by Thies C. Arntzen (http://github.com/thieso2) and Norman Timmler (github.com/unnu).
+This gem was written for the payment backend of betterplace.org by [Thies C. Arntzen, "thieso2"](https://github.com/thieso2), [Norman Timmler, "unnu"](https://github.com/unnu) and others.

 ## Copyright

-Copyright (c) 2010 gut.org gAG
+Copyright (c) 2010, 2022 [gut.org gAG](https://gut.org), released under the [Apache License v2.0](LICENSE).